 Go Ice Skating at Seoul Plaza

-As part of the 2023 Seoul Winta Festival, Seoul Plaza will be converted into a public ice skating rink.
+As part of the 2024 Seoul Winta Festa, Seoul Plaza will be converted into a public ice skating rink.
 Helmet and skate rentals are 1,000 KRW per person (0.80 USD), so there’s really no reason not to go.
 Make sure to visit the kiosk by the rink to reserve your time slot.
+Check out our post on the Seoul Plaza Ice Skating Rink here.

 It looks like, from past photos, that the light displays change every year?
 Amazing photos!
 It’s nice how you give tips for staying comfy in the weather.
 I kinda skip the food posts as I am plant based.
 But your lil Fam, out enjoying v the sites is awesome.